Kent Schools Foundation

 • Whether your grant can be partially funded and still achieve the goals of the grant.

-The criteria have no significance as to their relative importance in the order indicated to the weight given to each.
+The criteria have no significance as to their relative importance in the order indicated or the weight given to each.
 They are all important.

 • Snacks or meals